zeolearn/nodejs-text-tutorial/module9.md

 app.listen(PORT, () => console.log(`App listening on *:${PORT}`));
 ```

-Now run the the Nodejs debugging command.
+Now run the Nodejs debugging command.

 ```shell
 node --inspect app.js
 ```

-You will be prompted with a familiar command line interface as before.
+You will be prompted with a familiar command-line interface as before.
 This time go to your chrome based browser and open `about://insepct`.
-Here, you will be be able to access GUI interface to debug a Nodejs app or module using Chrome DevTools.
+Here, you will be able to access GUI interface to debug a Nodejs app or module using Chrome DevTools.

 ![2](images/module-9/2.png)

-First click on the configure button and make sure that the target host and post numbers are valid.
-That is, they are the same as shown in commad line:
+First click on the configure button and make sure that the target host and port numbers are valid.
+That is, they are the same as shown in command-line:

 ```shell
 Debugger listening on ws://127.0.0.1:9229/2ebe0e3a-7056-404a-aee3-e57fa40aa30e
 ```

-Next, click on the `Open dedicated DevTools` to start debugging your application’s code. button and it will popup the following window.
+Next, click on the `Open dedicated DevTools` to start debugging your application’s code. button and it will pop up the following window.
 You will be prompted with below screen.
-Traverse to your file location from the left side bar.
+Traverse to your file location from the left sidebar.

 ![3](images/module-9/9-3.png)

 This time, we are not using `debugger` keyword.
-Chrome DevTools allows you to set break points from its GUI interface.
+Chrome DevTools allows you to set breakpoints from its GUI interface.
 Notice, the blue mark along with line number.

 ![4](images/module-9/9-4.png)

-All the debugging controls which we eariler accessed in the commandline are now in right side bar that shows Call Stacka and Scope which is further divided into three sections, local, closure and global.
+All the debugging controls which we earlier accessed in the command-line are now in the right sidebar that shows Call Stacka and Scope which is further divided into three sections, local, closure and global.
 Each variable or method on which the breakpoint is set can be viewed by the breakpoints section.

-The advantage of using this technique to debug Node.js app is that it provide following features that can be used in different scenarios:
+The advantage of using this technique to debug Node.js app is that it provides the following features that can be used in different scenarios:

 - to set breakpoints inside the source code
 - control code execution by using step in, step out and step over